elkyc/ElkycCoreSDK/README.md

 	}
 }
 ```
-This method take 4 parameters
+This method take 5 parameters

-- **appKey** - application key, this key could be obtained at
+- **appKey** - application key, this key could be obtained at the portal
-- **clientKey** - client key, this key could be obtained at
+- **clientKey** - client key, this key could be obtained at the portal
+- **clientSession** - Optional.
+This is unique identifier which you can use to identify your client session.
 - **flow** - flow variable, it should consist one or more steps
 - **viewController** - viewController from which flow will be presented
 - **completion** - completion handler, here you will receive error from any step or an array with FlowResult struct